Huawei calls on US, others to show proof of security risk

-Accusations against the biggest global supplier of network gear stem from “ideology and geopolitics,” Ken Hu complained on Tuesday.
-He warned excluding Huawei from the rollout of fifth-generation telecoms will raise costs and hamper innovation.
+Accusations against the biggest global supplier of network gear stem from “ideology and geopolitics,” Ken Hu said.
+He warned excluding Huawei from the rollout of fifth-generation telecoms would raise costs and hamper innovation.

-Hu talked to American, European and Asian reporters who were invited to Huawei headquarters as part of efforts to tamp down concerns the company says are unfounded.
+Hu talked to American, European and Asian reporters who were invited to Huawei headquarters in southern China as part of efforts to tamp down concerns the company says are unfounded.

 If governments have evidence, “it should be made known,” Hu said, adding that governments don’t have to disclose information publicly but at least should show phone companies that will be blocked from using Huawei technology.